ProofTools

 New features:

-- Support for predicate logic including detection of infinite loops on a branch; there is no support yet for nested functions although this is planned for down the road.
+- Support for predicate logic including detection of infinite loops on a branch.
+There is no support yet for nested functions although this is planned for down the road.

 - Holding the mouse pointer over a node now highlights the node/s it was generated from, and displays in the status bar the rule that was used to generate it.